-Maintenance, Repair, and Replacement WAC 173-27-040(2)(b) defines normal maintenance and repair of existing structures and notes that many maintenance and repair activities are exempt from the requirement for a shoreline substantial development permit Pursuant to WAC 173-26-231(3)(a)(iii)(C), in the context of shoreline stabilization, "replacement" means the construction of a new structure to perform a shoreline stabilization function of an existing structure which can no longer adequately serve its purpose.
-Additions to or increases in size of existing shoreline stabilization measures shall be considered new structures.
+Pursuant to WAC 173-26-231(3)(a)(iii)(C), in the context of shoreline stabilization, "replacement" means the construction of a ~~new~~^{new} ~~similar~~ structure to perform a shoreline stabilization function of an existing structure which can no longer adequately

 1. Non-structural stabilization measures are preferred over soft structural measures.
-Soft stabilization measures are preferred over hybrid measures and hybrid structural shoreline stabilization measures are preferred over hard structural shoreline stabilization.
+Soft stabilization measures are ~~strongly~~ preferred over hybrid measures and hybrid structural shoreline stabilization measures are ~~strongly~~ preferred over hard structural shoreline stabilization.

-Proposals for hard, hybrid and soft structural solutions, including bulkheads, should be allowed only when it is demonstrated that to be necessary to protect an existing primary structure or a legally existing shoreline use that is in danger of loss or substantial damage or are necessary for reconfiguration of the shoreline for mitigation or enhancement purposes.
+Proposals for hard-, hybrid and soft structural solutions, including bulkheads, should be allowed only when it is demonstrated that to be necessary to protect an existing primary structure or a legally existing shoreline use that is in danger of loss or substantial damage or are necessary for reconfiguration of the shoreline for mitigation or enhancement purposes.
 Hard structural shoreline stabilization measures should be allowed only when it is demonstrated that soft or hybrid structural measures would not provide support or protection for an existing primary structure or a legally existing shoreline use.